COVID-19 cases, hospitalizations rising in Tennessee - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — COVID-19 cases continue on a rising trend in Tennessee.

-“We are seeing an increase in COVID cases, really over the last about four to six weeks,” said State Epidemiologist Dr. John Dunn, DVM, Ph.D.
+“We are seeing an increase in COVID cases, really over the last about four to six weeks,” said State Epidemiologist Dr. John Dunn.
 “We were averaging about a seven-day average of cases of about two to 300, about six weeks ago.
 And now we’re at about 1500 to 1600 new cases, on average, seven-day average.”

-Hospitalizations are up as well but Dr. Dunn said he’s encouraged that we’re not seeing a spike that we’ve seen in previous surges because there seems to be a slower increase in cases this time around.TWRA talks bears after recent attacks, sightings in East TN
+Hospitalizations are up as well, but Dunn said he’s encouraged that we’re not seeing a spike that we’ve seen in previous surges because there seems to be a slower increase in cases this time around.TBI: Man shot himself at justice center after killing woman in Greeneville

 Hospitalizations have more than doubled in the past month.
 They went from about 200 this time in May to now 487 as of the most recent update from the state Wednesday.